-Prerequisites: Permission of honors advisor or Math 185 Frequency: Winter (II) Student Body: First-year students Credit: 4 Credits.
+Prerequisites: Permission of honors advisor or Math 185

+Credit: 4 Credits.
 Credit is granted for either Math 176 or 186, but not both.
-Pecent Texts: Calculus (4th ad) by Michael Spinak

 Recent Texts: Calculus (4th ed) by Michael Spivak

 Most students take calculus in high school, and it may seem that there isn't much new to learn.
 The goal of this course is to develop the familiar concepts of calculus using a more rigorous and theoretical approach.
 In particular, with its emphasis on how to use appropriate mathematical language, this course lays a solid foundation for future math courses, and is suitable for students intending to pursue a concentration in mathematics, science, or engineering who desire a more complete understanding of the underpinnings of calculus.
 This sequence is not restricted to students enrolled in the LSA Honors Program.
 This course is a continuation of Math 185.